AtomDB/variableapec/README.md

 	import variableapec
 	variableapec.check_sensitivity(26, 17, 3e6, 1, 'exc', transition=(1, 27), transition_2=(1, 23), delta_r=0.1)

-Specify the range of wavelengths to plot affected emission lines to be 10 to 50 Angstroms:
+Specify the range of wavelengths to plot affected emission lines to be 10-50 Angstroms.
+The default is 10-20 A.

 	import variableapec
-	variableapec.check_sensitivity(26, 17, 3e6, 1, 'exc', transition=(1,23), delta_r=0.1, wavelen=[10, 20])
+	variableapec.check_sensitivity(26, 17, 3e6, 1, 'exc', transition=(1,23), delta_r=0.1, wavelen=[10, 50])

 Output:
 =========